Leung So Kee: History

 Leung So Kee Umbrella Factory was founded in 1885 (or 1886, according to some sources) in Huiai Xilu, Guangzhou (廣州惠愛西路) by Leung So (梁蘇).
 Mr Leung imported materials overseas to manufacture western style umbrellas which cost about a half-month salary of an average worker at that time.

 In 1920, the first branch of Leung So Kee was opened in Guangzhou.
 A branch was opened in Macau in 1923.

-In 1941, the first branch of Leung So Kee in Hong Kong was opened in Hong Kong Island by the sixth son of Mr. Leung.
-The second branch in Hong Kong was opened in 1944.

 In 1950, following the Chinese Communist Revolution, the whole family business moved to Hong Kong.
 Business was brisk, with the company selling 20,000 umbrellas a year in the 1950s.
 The durability of their products earned the firm contracts with the Urban Services Department, Hong Kong Telephone, and Hong Kong Tramways.

-Business declined over the 1960s and 1970s with the import of cheap, well-made umbrellas from places like Japan.
-The second-generation owner of the firm, Leung Shuk-ming, responded by moving toward higher prices and better quality, dropping out of the low-priced market entirely.
-His son Leung Chun-fat, the third-generation owner of the company, regarded this as a poor commercial decision, stating that profits declined and the company merely broke even after 1972.
-Leung Chun-fat, an architect, retired in 1986, leaving the brand to his nephew, who managed the umbrella factory in Kowloon.
+In 1987, the Leung So Kee business (stores in Sham Shui Po, Mang Kok, San Po Kong) was passed on to the fourth generation member of the Leung family, Leung Man Shing (梁孟誠).

 In 1994, the flagship shop of Leung So Kee was opened in Dragon Centre, Sham Shui Po.

 In 2006, the branch of Leung So Kee was opened in Sha Tin Centre, Sha Tin when its shop in New Town Plaza, Sha Tin was closed.

+On March 4, 2023, the Leung So Kee branch in Dragon Centre in Sham Shui Po has been relocated to Park Lane Shopper’s Boulevard in Tsim Sha Tsui.

 Products and services

-Leung So Kee sells a wide range of umbrellas, from sun umbrella to mini folding umbrella.
+Leung So Kee is a handmade umbrella store with a wide range of umbrellas and repairing service, from sun umbrella to mini folding umbrella.
 It offers custom-made umbrella services, which took about four hours to finish.
-The most expensive umbrella sold by Leung So Kee costs HK$1,080.
-The umbrellas of Leung So Kee are now partly made by machines.
+The most expensive umbrella sold by Leung So Kee costs HK$1,380.
+The umbrellas of Leung So Kee are still handmade.
 Leung So Kee still provide a lifetime warranty on its umbrella frames.

 In the 1960s to 1970s, Leung So Kee had several retail shops in Hong Kong, including one in Mong Kok.
-Leung So Kee currently only has two retail shops in Hong Kong.
-They are located at Sha Tin Centre, Sha Tin and Dragon Centre, Sham Shui Po.
+Leung So Kee currently only has one retail shop in Hong Kong.
+It is located at Park Lane Shopper’s Boulevard, Tsim Sha Tsui.